-§ 301.8 Application evaluation criteria.
+§301.8 Application evaluation criteria.

-EDA will screen all applications for the feasibility of the budget presented and conformance with EDA statutory and regulatory requirements.
-EDA will assess the economic development needs of the affected Region in which the proposed Project will be located (or will service), as well as the capability of the applicant to implement the proposed Project.
-EDA also will consider the degree to which an Investment in the proposed Project will satisfy one (1) or more of the following criteria:
+EDA will screen all applications for the feasibility of the budget presented and conformance with EDA's statutory and regulatory requirements.
+EDA will assess the economic development needs of the affected Region in which the proposed Project will be located (or will service), as well as the capability of the Eligible Applicant to implement the proposed Project.
+EDA will also review applications for conformance with program-specific evaluation criteria set out in the applicable FFO.